Alternate Route Program

 Oral interview - Interviews will be conducted by a panel of Law Enforcement Professions and will consist of 40% of the final score.

 Background investigation - Investigations will be conducted due to the limited number of Alternate Route Recruits allowed in a class.
 Those who have a questionable background in regards to prior arrests, improper conduct or serious/excessive motor vehicle violations will not be considered for enrollment.

-Additional Testing - A psychological assessment and medical examination must be conducted prior to entrance to the Police Academy.
+Additional Testing - A psychological assessment will be scheduled upon successfully passing the above requirements.
+The applicant will be responsible for payment for the psychological assessment on the date scheduled to the testing facility.
+A medical examination also must be conducted prior to entrance to the Police Academy.

 Please apply early.
 Apply here for email notification of updates for application process EMAIL NOTIFICATION

 We actively help all our alternate route candidates seek employment and are constantly passing on job opportunities to them.
 We are very proud of our placement rate.
 For further information contact the office at (609) 465-1134 ext 3706 or send email to Monica Mack.